azf20/seven-seven-zero-two/README.md

 - Updating your greeting: gaslessley update the greeting to a new value of your choosing
 - Sponsored transactions: all transactions are sponsored (by the sequencer on Odyssey, by a faucet mechanism locally)
 - A look under the hood: you can see the associated code and storage slot changes!

+## Batches
+- A batcher contract that allows you to batch multiple transactions together from your 7702-enabled EOA smart account
+- Using some example contracts (Faucet, BuyableToken, FreeToken) to demonstrate the flexibility of EIP-7702
+- Drop multiple assets and then Move them to another burner in a single transaction!
+- Using new burner wallets in indexedDB (to avoid delegate conflicts with the existing burner wallet)
+- Still on Odyssey so sponsored by the sequencer!

 ### Technical details